Shia Islam in Saudi Arabia: Discrimination in education

 Much of education in Saudi Arabia is based on Wahhabi religious material.
 The government has restricted the names that Shiites can use for their children in an attempt to discourage them from showing their identity.
 Saudi textbooks are hostile to Shiism, often characterizing the faith as a form of heresy worse than any other religion.

 Discrimination in the workforce

 Much discrimination occurs in the Saudi workforce as well.
 Shiites are prohibited from becoming teachers of religious subjects, which constitute about half of the courses in secondary education.
 Shia cannot become principals of schools.
 Some Shia have become university professors but often face harassment from students and faculty alike.
 Shiites are disqualified as witnesses in court, as Saudi Sunni sources cite the Shi'a practise of Taqiyya wherein it is permissible to lie while one is in fear or at risk of significant persecution.
 Shiites cannot serve as judges in ordinary court, and are banned from gaining admission to military academies, and from high-ranking government or security posts, including becoming pilots in Saudi Airlines.

-Amir Taheri quotes a Shi'ite businessman from Dhahran as saying "It is not normal that there are no Shi'ite army officers, ministers, governors, mayors and ambassadors in this kingdom.
-This form of religious apartheid is as intolerable as was apartheid based on race."